davidkant/trnzscrybe/README.md

 ### test suite
 * there's a test suite to make sure we don't break things. this can be run from the terminal.

+### this branch
+* music classes to replace reliance on abjad interal